-At our Annual Meeting, the stockholders will act upon the matters outlined in the Notice of Meeting on the first page of this Proxy Statement, including the election of the nominees named below as directors, the approval of executive compensation in an advisory, non-binding vote; the approval of our proposed Amended 2012 Equity Incentive Plan, which amends our existing 2012 Equity Incentive Plan to, in part, increase the authorized number of shares issuable under the plan to 2,737,500 shares (an increase of 1,050,000 shares); and ratification of the appointment of Deloitte as the Company's independent registered public accounting firm for fiscal year 2022.
+At our Annual Meeting, the stockholders will act upon the matters outlined in the Notice of Meeting on the first page of this Proxy Statement, including the election of the nominees named below as directors, the approval of executive compensation in an advisory, non-binding vote; the selection of the frequency of future advisory votes on executive compensation in an advisory, non-binding vote; the approval of an amendment to our Amended 2012 Equity Incentive Plan to increase the authorized number of shares by 1,500,000 shares; and ratification of the appointment of Deloitte as the Company's independent registered public accounting firm for fiscal year 2025.
 This Proxy Statement summarizes the information you need to know to vote at the Annual Meeting.
-This Proxy Statement and form of proxy were first mailed to stockholders on or about April 29,
+This Proxy Statement and form of proxy were first mailed to stockholders on or about April 30, 2025.